Dingleberry Haze

-Dingleberry Haze is the first EP by American rock band The Bloodhound Gang on Cheese Factory Records in November 1994.
+Dingleberry Haze is the first EP by American rock band the Bloodhound Gang, released in November 1994 on Cheese Factory Records.

 Though there are not too many differences between this EP and their next release, Use Your Fingers, there are a few.
 The major difference is in the track "Coo Coo Ca Choo" which uses a sample from Cream's "Sunshine of Your Love", rather than the heavy guitar riff-laden version that appears on Use Your Fingers.

 This CD was written by Jimmy Pop and Daddy Long Legs who is now in the group Wolfpac.

 Track listing

 All songs written by Daddy Long Legs and Jimmy Pop.